aguspdana/mesin/README.md

-# Atomic state management system
+# Mesin

+(Pronounced like _machine_.)

 What if Jotai, Recoil, SolidJS's signal, and React Query are mixed together?
-That's Mesin (pronounced like _machine_).
+That's Mesin.

-- Build dynamic graph state like spreadsheet's state.
+- Dynamic graph state like spreadsheet's state.
-- Clean API: Track dependencies using signal like SolidJS instead of passing `get()` and `set()` functions.
+- Track dependencies using signal like SolidJS.
 - Atoms used in multiple places are computed only once.
 - No memory leak.
-- Handled circular dependency.
+- Circular dependency can be handled.
 - All the goodies of React Query.
-- Computed stores are computed synchronously which avoid most race conditions.

 ## Example